 Phosphorus applied to soils having insufficient amounts of the element for crop production is fixed by the soil thereby becoming unavailable for use by the crop (Thomas et al.,2019).
 This leads to large amounts being supplied to cater for fixation and to leave some for use by crops.
 Phosphate fertilizers are expensive and farmers may not afford, therefore becomes uneconomical and unsustainable.
 Phosphorus is present in the soil as inorganic (Pi) and organic (Po) forms.
 Total Phosphorus amounts range from 0.1 to 0.4 per cent, but values upto 0.7 per cent have been found in some arable soils in East Africa (Omenyo 2013).
 This total P content in soils also varies considerably, mainly as a result of the influence of the underlying parent materials and climatic variations.
 Due to low inherent soil fertility in the highly weathered Ferralsols and Acrisols, their nutrient phosphorus is well-known to be widely deficient.
 Efforts to improve their Phosphorus nutrient content is a problematic due to Phosphorus fixation.
 To solve the problem of Phosphorus fixation, the use of biochar as a soil amendment was proposed.

 Biochar is a solid material of pyrolysed biomass under low or no oxygen environment (Santos Dos et al., 2019).
 It is a carbon-rich solid.
-Biochars are produced from a wide range of organic feedstocks under diferent thermochemical conditions.
-It has been reported that biochar can increase the cation exchange capacity (CEC) in soils, change soil pH and infuences plant access to soil P. Because biochar properties can differ widely, it is important to examine which characteristics of biochar have an infuence on P availability in Acrisols and Ferralsols of Western Kenya.
+Biochars are produced from a wide range of organic feedstocks under different thermochemical conditions.
+It has been reported that biochar can increase the cation exchange capacity (CEC) in soils, change soil pH and influences plant access to soil P. Because biochar properties can differ widely, it is important to examine which characteristics of biochar have an influence on P availability in Acrisols and Ferralsols of Western Kenya.

 In a greenhouse experiment conducted by Santos Dos et al., (2019) in Brazil, simple association of soluble phosphate fertilizer (TSP) with the biochars did not increase the of phosphorus use efficiency by maize cultivated in a clayey soil with high P-fixing capacity.
 However, in a field experiment under temperate climate (Glaser et al., 2015), it was demonstrated that low biochar amounts (1.0 t ha-1) combined with mineral fertilizer had better performance compared to pure fertilizers (Glaser et al., 2015).
 In this experiment biochar was made from maize digestate, soils were Cambisols and Chernozems and fertilizers were DAP, Urea and Potassium Oxide.
 While Santos Dos et., al (2019) did not find Phosphorus use efficiency by maize in greenhouse experiment, Glasier et., (2015) reports better performance of maize in the field when both used biochar.
 There is need for further field experiment on the performance of maize on Ferralsols and Acrisols treated with biochar.
 This experiment determined the effect of biochar (produced from locally available feedstock sources) mixed with phosphorus on stover and grain yields performance of maize crop in Acrisol and Ferralsols soils.